Protect and Preserve

 Mission:

-• To educate and fill the knowledge gap between the Western Sciences and Traditional Knowledge.
+• To educate and bridge the gap in understanding between Western science and Traditional Knowledge.

-• To increase awareness of Indigenous knowledge that protects the balance and HOZHÓ (beauty/harmony) utilizing the Indigenous Science paradigm.
+• To promote awareness of Indigenous knowledge that preserves the balance and HOZHÓ (beauty and harmony), using the Indigenous Science paradigm.

-• To strengthen the collaboration of youth professionals and respected elder leaders, advocating/protecting Mother Earth, Father Sky, and Grandmother Moon.
+• To strengthen collaboration between youth professionals and esteemed elder leaders in advocating for and safeguarding Mother Earth, Father Sky, and Grandmother Moon.

-• To share knowledge and expertise with other organizations
+• To exchange knowledge and expertise with other organizations.

 Ready to take the next step?